KnEl1a/Algebra_with_Python/README.md

 **Graphic Polynomials Calculator.ipynb**

-This file contains a series of functions to perform algebraic and graphical operations.
+This project contains a series of functions to perform algebraic and graphical operations.
 It includes the ability to display a graph and a table of values for any equation of the form y = f(x), solve a system of two equations, graph two equations and show their point of intersection, and find and graph the vertex of a quadratic equation.
 The program interacts with the user through a selection menu and prompts for the necessary input to perform the desired operation.

 **Three Math Games**

-This file contains three different games:
+This projects contains three different games:

 1. **Scatter Plot Game**: The game generates random points on a Cartesian plane, and the player must input coordinates (x, y) to try to get close to one of the generated points.